martanunesdea/recipe-db/README.md

 # Recipe DB
-This repository aims to create an interface that allows an user to browse through recipes and find recipes by the ingredients contained within them.
+This repository aims to create a user interface to browse through a collection of recipes.
+The advantage it brings is to find recipes not only by their name, but also by ingredients or text contained within the recipe (e.g. style of cooking, dinner or lunch recipes, number of servings, etc.).

 The user requirements for this digital recipe cookbook may change over time, but the scope of this project will include:

 - Keeping a collection of recipes, visible to anyone.
+- Authentication system, to register and login users who may want to create or add their recipes.
 - To create a recipe, a user must register and login.
 - To create a recipe, it must have a **title**, a set of **ingredients**, and a set of **instructions**.
 Otherwise, the creation of the recipe is not successful.
-- Upon creation, the user may view the full details of the recipe.
 - Upon creation, the author may edit the contents of the recipe.
 - Search recipe by name
 - Search recipe by ingredient